 Lipedema surgery cost

 The cost of lipedema surgery is highly variable and depends on the sites which need liposuction or lipectomy (cutting out fatty tissue).
 The price is also dependent on the type of fatty tissue, scar tissue, the severity of lipedema, medical comorbidities, history of previous surgery, and patients’ weight.
-Insurance coverage for lipedema is highly variable, and often lipedema is not covered by insurance.
 Following the history and physical examination, Dr. Azouz will assess the individual patient to determine the Lipedema surgery price and explain financing options available for his patients.

 Lipedema Before and After